 The ubiquitous black vultures (Coragyps atratus) are not exactly beautiful creatures, having ugly, naked heads full of wrinkles.

 In the forest above the mangrove, we observe black spiny-tailed iguana (Ctenosaura similis), which somewhat resembles the Old-World monitor lizards.
 This large lizard is widespread in Mexico and Central America.
-The male has a large crest along the back, which is very small in females.
+The male is grey with black vertical stripes on the body, and it has a large crest along the back.
+The female is brownish without stripes, and the crest is very small.

 Gasteracantha cancriformis is a spiny-backed orb-weaver, a genus of at least 60 species of spiders, which are distributed worldwide in warmer areas.
 The generic name is derived from the Greek gaster (‘belly’) and acantha (‘thorn’), referring to a number of spines, usually 6, protruding from the abdomen.
 These spines, as well as a shield-like carapace, covering almost the entire animal, are means of defense against enemies.